 by Mark Beauchamp, Contributing Writer and Loyal Patriots Fan

-(RELATED: Heading to the game in Baltimore?
-Check out Fanzooloo’s M&T Bank Stadium page for tickets, pregame suggestions, stadium info & more)
+(RELATED: Heading to the game?
+Check out Fanzooloo’s Gillette Stadium page for tickets, stadium and area info, and more)

 Go Pats Go.